-Stockholder proposals to be included in the proxy statement for the 2015 Annual Meeting of Stockholders must be received by the Company at its principal executive offices on or before December 9, 2014 for inclusion in the Company's Proxy Statement relating to that meeting.
+Stockholder proposals to be included in the proxy statement for the 2018 Annual Meeting of Stockholders must be received by the Company at its principal executive offices on or before December 14, 2017 for inclusion in the Company's Proxy Statement relating to that meeting.
 Stockholders wishing to submit proposals to be presented directly at the Annual Meeting instead of for inclusion in next year's proxy statement must follow the submission criteria and deadlines set forth in our Bylaws.
-To be timely in connection with an annual meeting, a stockholder proposal with respect to a nomination for director, a proposal to amend or supplement the certificate of incorporation, a proposal to amend the Bylaws or a proposal to remove a director must be received by the Company at its principal executive offices not before November 22, 2014 or after February 20, 2015.
-With respect to other stockholder proposals, management will be able to vote proxies in its discretion without advising stockholders in the 2015 proxy statement about the nature of the matter and how management intends to vote if notice of the proposal is not received by the Company at its principal executive offices before February 22, 2015.
+To be timely in connection with an annual meeting, a stockholder proposal must be received by the Company at its principal executive offices not before January 24, 2018 or after February 23, 2018.
+With respect to other stockholder proposals, management will be able to vote proxies in its discretion without advising stockholders in the 2018 proxy statement about the nature of the matter and how management intends to vote if notice of the proposal is not received by the Company at its principal executive offices before February 27, 2018.

-You may obtain a copy of the Company's Annual Report on Form 10-K for the fiscal year ended December 28, 2013 without charge by sending a written request to Fossil Group, Inc., 901 S. Central Expressway, Richardson, Texas 75080, Attn: Investor Relations.
+You may obtain a copy of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2016 without charge by sending a written request to Fossil Group, Inc., 901 S. Central Expressway, Richardson, Texas 75080, Attn: Investor Relations.
 The Annual Report on Form 10-K is also available at www.fossilgroup.com.